Posting Number: :

 - Previous experience working at a community college

-- Previous experience working with high school students and their parents
+- Previous experience working with high school students

 - Bilingual: Able to read, write, and speak both English and Spanish